pactus-project/pactus.org/docs/guide/learn-consensus.md

 of validators vote for a block, the block will be committed otherwise validators move to the next round or view.

+To ensure safety, moving the next run, 2/3+ validator should vote `Null` and sign it.

 The three phases in Zarb consensus are `Propose` and `Prepare` and `Precommit`.
 ![Zarb consensus mechanism](../assets/images/zarb-consensus.png)